Zond 3: Operational history

 Zond 3 proceeded on a trajectory across Mars' orbit, but not at a time when planetary encounter would occur.
 These images were transmitted by radio frequency on July 29 at a distance of 2.25 e6km.
 To test telemetry, the camera film was rewound and retransmitted in mid-August, mid-September, and finally on October 23 at a distance of 31.5 e6km, thus proving the ability of the communications system.
 The subsequent transmissions were also at progressively slower data rates but higher quality.
 The mission was ended after radio contact ceased on March 3, 1966, when it was at a distance of 153.5 e6km.
 It operated for 228 days, roughly equivalent to the time needed to survive a journey to Mars and exceeding that needed for Venus.

+Legacy

+In 1967, the second part of the Atlas of the Far Side of the Moon was published in Moscow, based on data from Zond 3, with the catalog now including 4,000 newly discovered features of the lunar far side landscape.
+In the same year, the first Complete Map of the Moon (1:5000000 scale) and updated complete globe (1:10000000 scale), featuring 95 percent of the lunar surface, were released in the Soviet Union.